gvelumca/infosys_retailer_customer_rewards_program/README.md

   - Utilized modular components and helper functions to maximize reusability across the application.
 Components and functions are designed to be independent and reusable, improving maintainability and reducing redundancy.

 - **Exception/Error Handling**:
   - Implemented comprehensive error handling for API calls to ensure robustness.
-Error boundaries are used in React components to gracefully handle unexpected errors and display user-friendly messages.
+  - **Error Boundaries**: Added error boundaries in React components to gracefully handle unexpected errors and display user-friendly messages.
+This approach ensures that the application remains functional even if some components fail.

 - **Optimal Code and Performance**:
   - Optimized application performance using memoized components to prevent unnecessary re-renders.
 Data processing is performed efficiently to ensure smooth user experience even with large datasets.